Azure/ImageClassificationUsingCntk/README.md

 PREREQUISITES
 --------------

-This code was tested using CNTK 2.0.rc1 (release candidate 1).
-It requires rc1 or higher and assumes that CNTK was installed with the (default)
-Anaconda Python interpreter.
-Note that the code will not run on previous CNTK versions due to breaking changes introduced in 2.0.rc1.
+This code was tested using CNTK 2.0.0, and assumes that CNTK was installed with the (default) Anaconda Python interpreter using the [script-driven installation](https://github.com/Microsoft/CNTK/wiki/Setup-Windows-Binary-Script).
+Note that the code will not run on previous CNTK versions due to breaking changes.

 A dedicated GPU, while technically not being required, is however recommended for refining of the DNN.
 If you lack a strong GPU, don't want to install CNTK yourself, or want to train on multiple GPUs, then consider using Azure's Data Science Virtual Machine.
 See the [Deep Learning
 Toolkit](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.dsvm-deep-learning) for a 1-click deployment solution.

 CNTK can be easily installed by following the instructions on the [setup page](https://github.com/Microsoft/CNTK/wiki/Setup-Windows-Binary-Script).
 This will also automatically add an Anaconda Python distribution.
 At the time of writing, the default python version is 3.5 64bit.

 Anaconda comes with many packages already pre-installed.
 The only missing packages are opencv, scikit-learn, and Pillow.
 These can be installed easily using *pip* by opening a command prompt and running:
 ````bash
 C:/local/CNTK-2-0-rc1/cntk/Scripts/cntkpy35.bat #activate CNTK's python environment